 Did the Early Church Fathers Believe in a Pretribulational Rapture?

 UPDATE: I look back at this old paper and find some good arguments but, as I concluded, there is no smoking gun for the belief in a pretribulation Rapture among the early church fathers.
 I am more compelled now to say why: No, the early church fathers did not believe in a pre-tribulation Rapture, at least in the way Darby and dispensationalists ever since the 1800s have held it.
 They didn't believe it because the Bible didn't teach it--and they were much closer in time and place to the biblical authors.
+They did expect the imminent return of Christ--with no hint of an idea that they expected to escape the Great Tribulation (indeed, for much of the early church, the Roman Empire certainly proved a source of great tribulation!).
+They also believed in a millennium.
 What Scripture actually says has always been the standard to which we evangelical Christians have always claimed to hold.
 I hope to write more soon, but I think the "Pre-Wrath" Rapture--the idea that the church goes through part, if not most, of the seven-year tribulation--has much greater biblical merit.

 Did the Early Church Fathers Believe in a Pretribulational Rapture? (original article follows):

 According to Ladd, “We can find no trace of pretribulationism in the early church; and no modern pretribulationist has successfully proved that this particular doctrine was held by any of the church fathers or students of the Word before the nineteenth century.”
 Ladd is unequivocal, but is he correct?
+(In retrospect, I think he was.)
 This paper will examine the eschatological views of the early church fathers, from the disciples of the apostles themselves to about 300 A.D., showing that not only were they overwhelmingly premillennialists but that their eschatological understandings support the possibility of a pretribulation rapture.

 This paper will pay particular attention to the writings of the second and third-century church fathers and to Christian writings of their time.
 To be sure, such early eschatology does not demonstrate the depth of development of modern theologies.
 However, an examination will show that, where eschatological writings by the second-century church fathers exist, it can be shown that they overwhelmingly support the idea of Jesus’ imminent and unexpected return for the church.
 Further examination will show that many in the early church did understand the rapture not as sending the church as a welcoming delegation to meet Christ but as Christ’s rescue mission to save the church from the wrath of God poured out in the Great Tribulation.